Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 As devices get smarter, our tools must do too.
 That being said, a great indication that the router you’re buying isn’t from the 18th century would be the addition of computerized features.

-Such as the constant response circuitry and soft-start system, both these are designed to make handling easier and put a new understanding of precision cutting.
+Such as the constant response circuitry and soft-start system, both are designed to make handling easier and create a new understanding of precision cutting.

 • Depth Adjustment